ruiyangqin2016/paper_review/Study_notes/UCI_Interview2.md

 5. Large-scaled data process
 6. Help with clinical practice via data analysis result
 7. chronic disease management, particularly diabetes & cardiovascular disorders
+8. Study the existing medical assistant system and design better systems.

 ## Papers
 1. [COVID-19 SignSym](https://arxiv.org/pdf/2007.10286.pdf): *a fast adaptation of a general clinical NLP tool to identify and normalize COVID-19 signs andsymptoms to OMOP common data model* <br/> 1.1 **This is about developing a tool for biomedical informatics area**